nercms-mmap/RA-Lib/README.md

 <a id="borda_score">[[14]](https://ojs.aaai.org/index.php/AAAI/article/view/25685/25457) Boehmer, Niclas, Robert Bredereck, and Dominik Peters.
 "Rank aggregation using scoring rules."
 Proceedings of the AAAI Conference on Artificial Intelligence.
 Vol. 37.
 No. 5.
 2023. </a>

+<a id="RankNet">[[15]](https://dl.acm.org/doi/abs/10.1145/1102351.1102363) Burges, C., Shaked, T., Renshaw, E., Lazier, A., Deeds, M., Hamilton, N., & Hullender, G. (2005).
+Learning to rank using gradient descent.
+In Proceedings of the 22nd International Conference on Machine Learning (pp. 89–96).</a>

+<a id="ListNet">[[16]](https://dl.acm.org/doi/abs/10.1145/1273496.1273513) Cao, Z., Qin, T., Liu, T.-Y., Tsai, M.-F., & Li, H. (2007).
+Learning to rank: from pairwise approach to listwise approach.
+In Proceedings of the 24th International Conference on Machine Learning (pp. 129–136).</a>

-<a id="wBorda">[[15]](https://ieeexplore.ieee.org/abstract/document/6495123) Pujari, M., & Kanawati, R. (2012, November).
+<a id="wBorda">[[17]](https://ieeexplore.ieee.org/abstract/document/6495123) Pujari, M., & Kanawati, R. (2012, November).
 Link prediction in complex networks by supervised rank aggregation.
 In 2012 IEEE 24th International Conference on Tools with Artificial Intelligence (Vol. 1, pp. 782-789).
 IEEE.</a>

-<a id="CRF">[[16]](https://www.jmlr.org/papers/volume15/volkovs14a/volkovs14a.pdf) Volkovs, M. N., & Zemel, R. S. (2014).
+<a id="CRF">[[18]](https://www.jmlr.org/papers/volume15/volkovs14a/volkovs14a.pdf) Volkovs, M. N., & Zemel, R. S. (2014).
 New learning methods for supervised and unsupervised preference aggregation.
 The Journal of Machine Learning Research, 15(1), 1135-1176.</a>

-<a id="CSRA">[[17]](https://ieeexplore.ieee.org/abstract/document/9053496) Yu, Y., Liang, C., Ruan, W., & Jiang, L. (2020, May).
+<a id="CSRA">[[19]](https://ieeexplore.ieee.org/abstract/document/9053496) Yu, Y., Liang, C., Ruan, W., & Jiang, L. (2020, May).
 Crowdsourcing-Based Ranking Aggregation for Person Re-Identification.
 In ICASSP 2020-2020 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) (pp. 1933-1937).
 IEEE.</a>

-<a id="AggRankDe">[[18]](https://www.mdpi.com/2079-9292/11/3/369) Bałchanowski, M., & Boryczka, U. (2022).
+<a id="AggRankDe">[[20]](https://www.mdpi.com/2079-9292/11/3/369) Bałchanowski, M., & Boryczka, U. (2022).
 Aggregation of Rankings Using Metaheuristics in Recommendation Systems.
 Electronics, 11(3), 369.</a>

-<a id="RankNet">[[19]](https://dl.acm.org/doi/abs/10.1145/1102351.1102363) Burges, C., Shaked, T., Renshaw, E., Lazier, A., Deeds, M., Hamilton, N., & Hullender, G. (2005).
-Learning to rank using gradient descent.
-In Proceedings of the 22nd International Conference on Machine Learning (pp. 89–96).</a>

-<a id="ListNet">[[20]](https://dl.acm.org/doi/abs/10.1145/1273496.1273513) Cao, Z., Qin, T., Liu, T.-Y., Tsai, M.-F., & Li, H. (2007).
-Learning to rank: from pairwise approach to listwise approach.
-In Proceedings of the 24th International Conference on Machine Learning (pp. 129–136).</a>

 <a id="IRA">[[21]](https://bmvc2022.mpi-inf.mpg.de/0386.pdf) Huang, J., Liang, C., Zhang, Y., Wang, Z., & Zhang, C. (2022).
 Ranking Aggregation with Interactive Feedback for Collaborative Person Re-identification.</a>